brunafachinetti/100-days-of-code/log.md

 **Today's Progress: Started with Javascript!
 Learned about variables, operators and data treatment.
 I'm very excited!
 It seems scary when I think about all the things this language can do and how complex it will be to do all that.
 But in parallel I'm also watching this [algorithm course](https://www.cursoemvideo.com/course/curso-de-algoritmo/) which is helping me a lot to understand the logic.
 Also, still working on creating my sister's webpage and improving my uncle's page.

-**Thoughts:
-And yes, I spent two days not coding.
+**Thoughts: Yes, I spent two days not coding.
 But I watched videos related to programming, read a little bit on the HTML & CSS book... it was not completely wasted days but yes, no excuses, two days not coding just because it was cold and I felt like just being lazy and enjoying the weather lazyness not doing any s*** at all.
 Damn...

+###Day 19: 19th July, 2020

+**Today's Progress: Learned about DOM manipulation.

+**Thoughts: I think things seemed hard at first cause I was skipping steps.
+Now I found this course with this amazing teacher who makes everything step by step and this way I can keep up with the lessons.
+Let's say it's a Javascript for dummies hahahaha it fit me well :)